kilinandrea/product_analysis_project/README.md

 ```
 ### Hypothesis A:

-Correlation and linear regression:purchase value and time spent in funnel
+Correlation and linear regression -purchase value and time spent in funnel

 **Correlation** between spend and time to purchase is 0.042302
 This means: